South Africa’s ANC to quit ICC to allow Putin visit

-South Africa’s ruling African National Congress (ANC) party says that it will quit the International Criminal Court (ICC) to allow president Vladimir Putin to attend the up coming BRICS summit, President Cyril Ramaphosa said on April 25.
+South Africa’s ruling African National Congress (ANC) party says that it will quit the International Criminal Court (ICC) to allow President Vladimir Putin to attend the upcoming BRICS summit, President Cyril Ramaphosa said on April 25.

-“Yes, the governing party… has taken that decision that it is prudent that South Africa should pull out of the ICC,” Ramaphosa said during a press conference co-hosted with the visiting President of Finland Sauli Niinisto, The South African reported.
+“Yes, the governing party… has taken that decision that it is prudent that South Africa should pull out of the ICC,” Ramaphosa said during a press conference co-hosted with the visiting President of Finland, Sauli Niinisto, The South African reported.

-Ramaphosa said the decision had been made at the weekend and is "largely" based on the courts perceived "unfair" treatment of "certain" countries.
+Ramaphosa said the decision had been made at the weekend and is "largely" based on the court's perceived "unfair" treatment of "certain" countries.

-“We would like this matter of unfair treatment to be properly discussed, but in the meantime the governing party has decided once again that there should be a pull out,” he said.
+“We would like this matter of unfair treatment to be properly discussed, but in the meantime the governing party has decided once again that there should be a pull-out,” he said.

 Putin was indicted in March on charges of kidnapping hundreds of Ukrainian children, who had been forcibly relocated to Russia as part of the so-called special military operation in Ukraine.